Consumer Reports: Don't eat any romaine lettuce after E. coli outbreak

 INDIANAPOLIS -- Consumer Reports, a product testing and research website and magazine, is advising everybody in the United States to avoid eating romaine lettuce after multiple people have become ill with E. coli, possibly because of the lettuce they ate.

-The Centers for Disease Control is investigating 17 illnesses in 13 states, including one in Indiana.
+The Centers for Disease Control is investigating 17 illnesses in 13 states.
 Canada's public health agency is also investigating many E. coli outbreaks in its country.

 Canada has linked the illnesses to romaine lettuce, but U.S. government stopped short of recommending people avoid a particular food.